bhurstGH/shoplist-live/README.md

 By far my weakest point in this project, more testing woes.
 I've done basic API endpoint testing before, so I used mocha to test major user endpoints and validations.
 The shopping list didn't have much to cover, but it is there too.

 What I did not get to was the new and the esoteric.
 I did not get around to figuring out how exactly I would test socket.io, especially considering the front and back end interaction.
 It seems to test itself well enough along the way, so it wasn't a priority.
 I also ran into an issue with Mocha and Mongo.
 Connecting to a server and getting anything passed a MongoErr/AtlasError/Mocha timeout error was a hurdle.
-This was eventually solved, but it cut into a lot of time that I chose to spend working on the app rather.
+This was eventually solved, but it cut into a lot of time that I chose to spend working on the app.

 So, weak testing is a sacrifice I own up to here.
 Between my lack of knowledge and the time spent figuring out Mongo and socket.io, it got backburnered.